-With 2 partitions, you can keep using the existing C: partition to store Windows, Program Files and to install new programs on.
+With more than 1 partition, you can keep using the existing C: partition to store Windows, Program Files and to install new programs on.

-But you could move your own existing files (documents, pictures etc) to the new D: partition – and save all your future personal files onto the D partition.
+But you can move your own personal files (documents, pictures etc) to a new D: partition – and save all your future personal files onto that D: partition.

-So, the first region is reserved for Windows and programs (which need to operate from the C: partition) whereas the second region is used to store your own files.
+So, the first region is reserved for Windows and programs (which usually need to operate from the C: partition) whereas the second region can be used to store your own files.

 The whole idea is to keep your personal files completely separate from Windows itself.
-There are many advantages in keeping your own files on a separate partition:
+Let’s look at the advantages in doing this:

-Viruses and malware typically target files on the main Windows C: partition – if your own files are also stored there they are more likely to be infected than if they are saved in a separate D: partition.
+Viruses and malware typically target files on the main Windows C: partition – if your own personal files are also stored there they are much more likely to be infected than if they are saved in a separate partition.

-Note that this isn’t a certainty (some malware can indeed infect files stored in another partition) so a good backup solution is still essential.
+Note: this isn’t a certainty (some malware can infect files even if they are stored in another partition) so a good backup solution is still essential.

-You can save a complete backup image (an exact clone/duplicate) of your whole Windows installation onto the second partition.
+You can save a complete backup image (an exact clone/duplicate) of your whole Windows installation onto a second partition.

-If you also copy that backup image onto an external USB hard drive, you could restore your entire Windows installation onto a new hard drive if your original drive died – without needing to reinstall Windows or any of your programs.
+If you also copy that backup image onto an external USB storage device, you could even restore your entire Windows installation onto a new hard drive if your original drive dies – without needing to reinstall Windows or any of your programs.

 Note: You cannot save a backup image of Windows onto the same partition that Windows is installed on.
-So, if you only have a C: partition, you cannot create a backup image of Windows and store it on C:
+So, if you only have a single C: partition, you can’t create a backup image of Windows and store it on C:

-Having all your own files stored alone in one separate partition makes it easier to regularly back them up for safety – quicker than having to find and copy individual folders that are stored deep within Windows.
+Having all your personal files stored in one separate partition makes it easier to regularly back them up for safety – it’s quicker than having to find and copy individual folders that are stored deep within Windows user accounts.

-If all your files are saved in the D: partition you can simply create an image of that whole partition to backup all your data – or, if you use a backup program, set it to backup the whole D: partition, instead of having to select individual folders like Documents or Pictures.
+If all your files are saved in the D: partition you can simply create an image of that whole partition to backup all your data – or, if you use a backup program, set it to backup the whole D: partition, instead of having to select individual folders such as user Documents or Pictures.

-An advanced user might want to partition a hard drive to install a different operating system onto the second partition but that is outside the scope of the average home user.
+An advanced user can partition the hard drive so that they can install a different operating system onto the second partition but that is outside the scope of the average home user.